server-os/server-image/README.md

 Guide](https://www.illumos.org/books/dev/workflow.html#incremental-building)
 with respect to building individual components.
-If you build everything that you need and it has no impact on other components in the broader SmartOS build, then once you are complete, you can run `gmake live` again.
+If you build everything that you need and it has no impact on other components in the broader ServerOS build, then once you are complete, you can run `gmake live` again.
 For example, if you're iterating on a driver or command of some kind in the platform then you can simply use `dmake install` to get the build artifacts into the proto area and then run `gmake live` at the top level